Guy Gardner (character): The Corpse

 Guy is briefly part of the Corps' Black Ops division.
 Dubbed "The Corpse", members forsake their rings for stealthier powers provided by the Guardians.
 Guy takes part in one mission with this secretive unit.
 He is tasked with locating Von Daggle, a Durlan who was formerly in charge of the Corpse.
 Gardner relays a message from the Guardians, informing Daggle that he was reinstated.
-From there, Daggle takes command of Gardner, leading him to the homeworld of the Dominators, a race of superscientists with a grudge against Earth.
+From there, Daggle takes command of Gardner, leading him to the homeworld of the Dominators, aliens with a grudge against Earth.
 Together, they defeat a super-evolved Dominator, though the Corpse's use of lethal force does not sit well with Guy.
 Gardner informs Daggle that he cannot be a part of his crew and Daggle wipes his memory, musing that "humans never make the cut".

 "Sinestro Corps War"

 In the "Sinestro Corps War" storyline, Superboy-Prime and Cyborg Superman escape imprisonment when the Sinestro Corps attacks Oa, killing the guards on Prime Duty.
 Guy, along with fellow Green Lanterns Hal Jordan and John Stewart, are captured by Parallax during battle and brought to Qward.
 Guy and Stewart are then held prisoner by Lyssa Drak, who forces them to relive tragedies in their lives.
 Hal manages to defeat Lyssa and free Guy and John from their nightmare.
 In the skirmish following their escape, Parallax nearly breaks Gardner's neck.
 Upon returning to their universe, they defend Earth from the entire Sinestro Corps.
 After helping to free Kyle from Parallax's possession, Parallax is split into four pieces by former Guardians Ganthet and Sayd, and placed into the power batteries of Hal, John, Guy, and Kyle.
 Guy is infected by the Sinestro Corps' deadly alien virus named Despotellis, but cured by the Green Lantern Corps' own sentient smallpox virus, Leezle Pon.